 Someone kept a violin in Auschwitz?
 Grace has a sinister side.
 Amidst humans marching to gas chambers, a violin holds a note of humanity.
 It’s not the violin that’s incomprehensible.
 It’s that this man kept it close.

 When we keep things close, they catch in our gravity, sit in our orbits.
 We share forces like power, identity, memory.
+Things we cannot possibly abandon.

 Above all memory.
 Little joggers of places, moments, and words that happened.
 Our past selves, other people.